OProcessing/OProcessing/README.md

 # Hi there 👋
-I'm Youngcheol Han, major in EECE, Bachelor degree\
+I'm Youngcheol Han, major in EECE\
 I'm interested in Embedded System and Robotics

 |||